API Index — Namespaces, Packages, Reports, Indices

 proxy must hand back

 __setfires for undeclared properties AND for declared typed properties that have beenunset()(the slot is "uninitialized" so direct access routes through__seton assignment).
 In superglobals mode we keep the legacy bridge to$GLOBALS[$key]so pre-coroutine code that stashed values via$g->custom = $valkeeps working.
-In coroutine mode the typed properties are the contract; we re-initialize the declared slot (preserves PHP's type-check via direct property assignment) and reject any other write loudly so typos still surface.- forget() : void
+In coroutine mode the typed properties are the contract; we re-initialize the declared slot (preserves PHP's type-check via direct property assignment) and reject any other write loudly so typos still surface.- __unset() : void

 - Discard the memoized value for